unistbig/netGO/README.md

   |B|0|1.75|0.113|
   |C|0.464|0.486|2.442|

-* alpha (optional): A numeric parameter weights how much network score will be effected. <br>
+* alpha (optional): a numeric parameter ( ≥ 1; the default is 20) that weights the contribution of network connections in enrichment analysis.<br>

-  The value is positive numeric value with > 1 and the default is 20.<br>
-* beta (optional): A numeric parameter balancing the weights between the relative and absolute network scores.<br> The value is between 0 and 1 and the default is 0.5.<br>
+* beta (optional): a numeric parameter (∈[0,1]; the default is 0.5) that balances the weights between the relative and absolute network scores.<br>

 <img src = 'https://user-images.githubusercontent.com/6457691/71439289-61c45800-273c-11ea-86db-a06bec993486.png' width = 500></img>

-* nperm (optional): A numeric parameter to tell netGO how many times permutation will be repeated, default is 10000<br>
+* nperm (optional): a numeric parameter to determine the bin size (number of genes) to be used during resampling.
+The default is NULL which assigns approximately 2000 genes to each bin<br>
-* category (optional): A numeric parameter to decide number of genes will be categorized while resampling. <br>
   default is NULL. and it will divide ~ 2000 genes to each category.<br>
-* pvalue (optional): A boolean parameter to tell whether return Q-values only ( FALSE ) or both P-values and Q-values (TRUE)
+* pvalue (optional): a boolean parameter to determine whether to return Q-values only ( FALSE ) or both P-values and Q-values (TRUE)<br>
-* plus (optinoal): A boolean parameter to tell whether netGO will calculate both netGO, netGO+ (plus = FALSE) or netGO+ only ( plus = TRUE, default )<br>
+* plus (optinoal): a boolean parameter to determine whether to run both netGO and netGO+ (plus = FALSE) or netGO+ only ( plus = TRUE, default )<br>
-* verbose (optional) : A boolean parameter to show more process of netGO.<br>
+* verbose (optional) : a boolean parameter<br>

-for more information about alpha, beta and category, please refer our manuscript.

-After Example run, user may see these logs in R console.
+After running the example, the user may see the following logs in R console.<br>

 <img src='https://user-images.githubusercontent.com/6457691/71439716-0e530980-273e-11ea-8b27-3621c90416cc.png'></img>

-**Notice** member of genes should be gene symbols when using the default STRING and mSigDB data. <br>
+**Notice** the input genes should be represented in **gene symbols** when using the default networks and gene-sets (STRING and MSigDB). <br>
-Other types of gene names are also available if the corresponding customized data (network and gene-set data) are used.
+Other types of gene names are also allowed if the corresponding customized data (networks and gene-set data) are used. <br>

 <hr>

 ### 2. netGOVis

-netGOVis function visualizes netGo's result on the web browser (google chrome is recommended).<br> The result graphs *(svg format)* and table are downloadable from the web browser.<br>
+netGOVis function visualizes the analysis results on the web browser (google chrome is recommended).<br> The resulting graphs (svg format) and table are downloadable from the web browser.<br>

 <b>Input arguments</b>

-* obj: A result data frame derived from <b>netGO</b> function.<br>
+* obj: the data frame of analysis results obtained by running netGO function.<br>
 It consists of multiple columns including <br>

-1) gene-set name and <br>
-p, q-values evaluated from <br>
-2) *netGO (optional)*, <br>
-3) netGO+, and <br>
-4) Fisher’s exact test.<br>
-and additional<br>
-5) Overlap and <br>
-6) Network scores<br>
+1.	gene-set name and p, q-values evaluated using netGO (optional), netGO+, and Fisher’s exact test as well as the scores for the overlap and networks.<Br>

-* genes, genesets, network: same as in the *netGO* function.<br>
+* genes, genesets, network: the same as those in the *netGO* function.<br>
-* R (optional): Gene-set rank threshold, default is 50 (Top 50 gene-sets in either method will be shown).<br>
+* R (optional): gene-set rank threshold, The default is 50 (Top 50 gene-sets in either method will be shown).<br>
-* Q (optional): Gene-set Q-value threshold, default is 0.25.
-(Gene-sets with Q-value <= 0.25 will be used)<br>
+* Q (optional): Gene-set Q-value threshold, The default is 0.25. (gene-sets with Q-value ≤ 0.25 will be used)<br>

-After Example run, user may see these logs in R console.
+Afte running the netGO function, the user may see the following logs in the R console.

 <img src = 'https://user-images.githubusercontent.com/6457691/71439835-6a1d9280-273e-11ea-922a-06bf35c45658.png'></img>

-and user's default web browser (<b>we built netGO based on chrome environment</b>) will return this interactive results.
+and user's default web browser (<b>netGO was built based on chrome environment</b>) will return the following interactive visualization:

 <img src = 'https://user-images.githubusercontent.com/6457691/71439882-946f5000-273e-11ea-952f-6eda92b3f090.png' width = 700></img>